 If an employee of the REIT completes Form 1120-REIT, the paid preparer's space should remain blank.
 Anyone who prepares Form 1120-REIT but does not charge the REIT should not complete that section.
-Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer's Use Only"
+Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer's Use Only" area.

-The paid preparer must complete the required preparer information and:

-- Sign the return in the space provided for the preparer's signature; and - Give a copy of the return to the taxpayer.
+The paid preparer must complete the required preparer information and: Sign the return in the space provided for the preparer's signature; and • Give a copy of the return to the taxpayer.

 Note.
-A paid preparer may sign original returns, amended returns, or requests for filing extensions by rubber stamp, mechanical device, or computer software program.
+A paid preparer may sign original or amended returns by rubber stamp, mechanical device, or computer software program.